Do you have a serious infection?

 The tannins come into play in this situation as well.
 In addition to being antibacterial, tannins are also homeostatic, which means they help blood to coagulate.

 Tannins are an astringent, which means they cause tissues like blood vessels or veins to constrict or even shrink.
-This tissue shrinking helps to close a cut.
+This tissue shrinking helps to close a cut and to stop bleeding.

 When to Use This Technique